mateibarbu19/performance-evaluation/homework/README.md

 I consider the latency for a region to be equal to the average latency any route from the command unit to any host in that region (because there weren't any user in the given topology).
-See table \ref{latency-table} for values, precision was observed amongst runs.
+See table \ref{tab:latency-table} for values, precision was observed amongst runs.

 ```{=latex}
 \begin{table}